mpayetta/mpayetta.github.io/_drafts/2016-07-31-full-text-indexing-with-elastic-search-and-mongodb.markdown

 ## Importing from MongoDB into ES

 To import our documents I could simply insert them manually into our ES index (I have only two documents in my collection of articles.
-The problem is that in real life we want to keep both MongoDB and our index syncrhonized, so that anytime a new document is inserted, the same document will be indexed in ES.
+The problem is that in real life we want to keep both MongoDB and our index synchronized, so that anytime a new document is inserted, the same document will be indexed in ES.

 Fortunately for us, there's a tool called [`mongo-connector`](http://blog.mongodb.org/post/29127828146/introducing-mongo-connector)